Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Introduction

 Moreover, much of the existing work in semi-supervised learning \citep{angelopoulos2023prediction, xu2025unified} has been developed under the assumption that labels are \textit{missing completely at random} (MCAR), where the probability of observing a label is independent of both covariates and outcomes.
 Although analytically convenient, this assumption is rarely plausible in practice, especially in observational studies.
 In real-world applications where randomized design cannot be implemented, the labeling process is almost always influenced by observable characteristics, such as patient demographics, policy priorities, or platform usage patterns, making the MCAR assumption often inappropriate.
 A more realistic framework is the \textit{missing at random} (MAR) setting, where the labeling probability depends on the covariates, but is conditionally independent of the unobserved outcome.
-The MAR assumption, also known as \textit{ignorability} condition or \textit{selection bias}, allows systematic distribution shift patterns in the labeling mechanism, while still permitting identifiability of the outcome distribution from observed data.
+The MAR assumption, also known as \textit{ignorability} condition or \textit{selection bias}, allows systematic \textit{distribution shift} patterns in the labeling mechanism, while still permitting identifiability of the outcome distribution from observed data.

-Under this \textit{decaying missing at random semi-supervised} (decaying MAR-SS) framework, naive applications of existing semi-supervised or missing data methods can yield biased or inefficient estimates, or even fail to be well defined.
-In this paper, we propose a general semiparametric framework for estimation and inference in semi-supervised settings under distribution shift and decaying overlap.
+Under this \textit{decaying distribution shift semi-supervised} (\ds{}) framework, naive applications of existing semi-supervised or missing data methods can yield biased or inefficient estimates, or even fail to be well defined.
+In this paper, we propose a general semiparametric framework for efficient estimation and inference in semi-supervised settings under distribution shift and decaying overlap.
 Our framework covers a wide range of statistical inference targets -- including means, causal effects, quantiles, and smooth functionals of the data-generating process -- and offers principled strategies for estimation even when the probability of observing a label vanishes in large regions of the covariate space.
 Crucially, our theory allows for distributional shift between the labeled and unlabeled samples, meaning that the covariate distributions can be different, so long as appropriate reweighting can be performed with accurate nuisance parameter estimation.